rberrelleza/painless-serverless-development-with-kubernetes/README.md

     okteto up
     ```

-1. Open `hello/handler.go` in your favorite IDE, and change the return message to:
+1. Open `function/handler.go` in your favorite IDE, and change the return message:

     ```
     w.Write([]byte(fmt.Sprintf("Hello Serverless Summit, input was: %s", string(input))))
     ```

-1. Start the function in your dev environment
+1. Start the function watchdog in your dev environment

     ```
     fwatchdog